-fair value through profit or loss and the investment in PPNs issued by BGCF held by the Lux Subsidiary are at fair value.
-Investments in BGCF (the PPNs) are illiquid investments, not traded on an active market and are valued using valuation techniques determined by the Directors.
-The underlying CLO investments held by BGCF are valued using modelling methodologies, described in the Company's Prospectus, that are based upon many assumptions.
-The valuation of the Company's investments therefore requires a significant judgement and there is a risk that they are incorrectly valued due to calculation errors or incorrect assumptions.
+The investment in the Lux Subsidiary is accounted for The Directors use their judgement, with the at fair value through profit or loss and the investment assistance of the Portfolio Adviser, in selecting an in PPNs issued by BGCF held by the Lux Subsidiary are appropriate valuation technique and refer to at fair value.
+Investments in BGCF (the PPNs) are techniques commonly used by market practitioners. illiquid investments, not traded on an active market The board of directors of BGCF likewise use their and are valued using valuation techniques determined judgement in determining the valuation of by the Directors.
+The underlying CLO investments held investments and underlying CLOs and equity tranches by BGCF are valued using modelling methodologies, retained by BGCF.
+As detailed further in Note 12 described in the Company's Prospectus, that are based independent valuation service providers are involved upon many assumptions.
+The valuation of the indetermining the fair value of underlying CLOs.
+Company's investments therefore requires a significant judgement and there is a risk that they are incorrectly valued due to calculation errors or incorrect assumptions.